Simon-Li1217/Simon-Li1217.github.io/_pages/about.md

 - Outstanding Graduate of **Liaoning Province** (2/119)
 - Hisense Scholarship for Undergraduates
 - Excellent Student Scholarships in Dalian University of Technology **(10 in total)**
-- Merit Student of Dalian University of Technology